 Just arrived in Hanoi and you’re wondering “What to do in Hanoi for 4 days?”
 As a local tour guide for foreigners, I have my own experience in planning Hanoi itinerary of different durations.
-In this blog, I am happy to suggest a Hanoi Itinerary 4 days recommended by travelers and locals living in Hanoi for many years.
+In this blog, I am happy to suggest a Hanoi Itinerary 4 days recommended by locals living in Hanoi for many years.

 You can see other itineraries in Hanoi

 Option 2: 3 days in Hanoi, 1 day in Ninh Binh